Edvard Moser

+Edvard Ingjald Moser ([ˈɛ̀dvɑɖ ˈmoːsər]) is a Norwegian psychologist and neuroscientist, who as of May 2024 is a professor at the Norwegian University of Science and Technology (NTNU) in Trondheim.

 He shared the Nobel Prize in Physiology or Medicine in 2014 with long-term collaborator and then-wife May-Britt Moser, and previous mentor John O'Keefe for their work identifying the brain's positioning system.
-The two main components of the brain's GPS are; grid cells and place cells, a specialized type of neuron that respond to specific locations in space.
-Together with May-Britt Moser he established the Moser research environment, which they lead.
+The two main components of the brain's GPS are grid cells and place cells, a specialized type of neuron that respond to specific locations in space.
+Together with May-Britt Moser he established the Moser research environment.

-Moser was born to German parents who had moved to Norway in the 1950s, and grew up in Ålesund.
-He received his education as a psychologist at the Department of Psychology, University of Oslo and obtained a PhD in neurophysiology at the Faculty of Medicine at the same university in 1995; in 1996 he was appointed as associate professor in biological psychology at the Department of Psychology at the Norwegian University of Science and Technology (NTNU); he was promoted to professor of neuroscience in 1998.
+In 1996 he was appointed as associate professor in biological psychology at the Department of Psychology at the Norwegian University of Science and Technology (NTNU); he was promoted to professor of neuroscience in 1998.
 In 2002, his research group was given the status of a separate "centre of excellence".
 Edvard Moser has led a succession of research groups and centres, collectively known as the Moser research environment.
-He is an external scientific member of the Max Planck Institute of Neurobiology, with which he has collaborated over several years.

-Background and early life
+Early life and education

 Moser was born in Ålesund to German parents Eduard Paul Moser (1928–2013) and Ingeborg Annamarie Herholz (1931–).
 His parents had grown up in Kronberg im Taunus, a suburb of Frankfurt, where Moser's grandfather Eduard Moser had been Lutheran parish priest.
 Moser's father trained as a pipe organ builder and emigrated to Norway together with his friend Jakob Pieroth in 1953 when they were offered employment at a pipe organ workshop at Haramsøy.
 They later established their own workshop and built many church pipe organs in Norway.
 The Moser family originally was from Nassau; Moser is a South German topographic name for someone who lived near a swamp or mire (South German Moos).
-Edvard Moser grew up at Hareid and in Ålesund.
+Edvard Moser grew up at Hareid Municipality and in Ålesund Municipality.
 He was raised in a conservative Christian family.

 Edvard Moser married May-Britt Moser in 1985 when they were both students.
 They announced that they are divorcing in 2016.

 His sister is the sociologist Ingunn Moser, known as the founding rector of VID University.